Alfred includes a very useful set of system commands so that you can quickly control macOS directly from your keyboard.

 You can change the type of media included in your Eject list, changing to scope to only removable media, or to more broadly include mounts in /Volumes/ as well.

-If there are any volumes you want to avoid ejecting by mistake, these can be added to your blacklist.
+If there are any volumes you want to avoid ejecting by mistake, these can be added to the exclusions.
 Simply click the + button in the bottom right and type the name of the volume you'd like Alfred to exclude from the Eject list.

 Wildcards (using the asterisk *) and simple character classes (e.g. [Bb]ackup) can be used for volumes where the name can vary.